SAPinsider 2024 Buyer’s Guide: Finance Management

 Pennsylvania (PA)

-Note: As of 2022, Pennsylvania does not participate in the CFS (Combined Federal State) so all returns must be filed directly.
+Note: Pennsylvania does participate in the CFS (Combined Federal State) program, but still requires direct filing of all forms.

 Form TypeRequirement(s)Due Date(s)